Daily High to Daily Low: Is It Safe to Buy IonQ Inc. (IONQ)?

 IONQ’s Market Performance

-IONQ stocks went up by 8.65% for the week, with a monthly drop of -2.27% and a quarterly performance of -12.24%, while its annual performance rate touched 34.98%.
-The volatility ratio for the week stands at 7.10% while the volatility levels for the past 30 days are set at 8.95% for IonQ Inc..
-The simple moving average for the period of the last 20 days is 4.77% for IONQ stocks with a simple moving average of 7.83% for the last 200 days.
+IONQ stocks went down by -16.34% for the week, with a monthly drop of -22.47% and a quarterly performance of -27.42%, while its annual performance rate touched 18.00%.
+The volatility ratio for the week stands at 7.43% while the volatility levels for the past 30 days are set at 8.25% for IonQ Inc..
+The simple moving average for the period of the last 20 days is -6.54% for IONQ stocks with a simple moving average of -6.35% for the last 200 days.

 Analysts’ Opinion of IONQ